yashankkothari/My-Obsidian-Repo/Obsidian/College/Sem 6/Notes/Information Security/Module 5.md

 *   **Connection:** Contract Law, Labor Law, Intellectual Property Law.
 *   **Real-world Example:** Disputes over ownership of code written by an employee using company equipment but outside of core job duties.
 *   🚩 **Further Research:** Investigate the specifics of "work for hire" agreements and "shop rights" in your jurisdiction.
-*   **Thought Question:** What are the ethical considerations for employees using skills/knowledge gained at one company when moving to a competitor?

 ---